Storseisundet Bridge

-Over the six years that it took to construct, workers struggled with the region's wild weather and were interrupted by twelve hurricanes.
-One hundred and twenty-two million Norwegian krone were spent completing the project, seventy-five percent of which came from public grants.
+Over the six years that it took to construct, workers struggled with the region's wild weather and were interrupted by twelve strong wind storms. were spent completing the project, seventy-five percent of which came from public grants.
 The rest of the funding was recovered with toll fees.
 The bridge was originally projected to recoup its investment in 15 years, but was completely paid for in ten years.